mazmarz/k8s-demo/README.md

 The following are the macro steps I need to be done in order to run this demo.

   * Log into the cloud environment and download the service-account key file which will allow you to work with the environment.
 Place this file in the base directory of the demo.
-The *runnit.py* script will find it.
+The *runnit* script will find it.
 If the are more than one of these files, it will use the latest version.
   * The script will do automatically the following:
 * Setup ssh keys in order to access the cluster remotely.
 With GCP this can be accomplished with gcloud compute config-ssh.
 Vagrant usually handles this on its own, but needs this with GCP.
 * Spin up the virtual machines.
 As mentioned, I have chosen Vagrant since I am familiar with it and because it is not provider specific.